-At SFU, we are dedicated to creating a diverse, equitable and inclusive community where we use our humility, compassion, intellect and position to dismantle systemic and cultural barriers.
-Together, we are creating a community where all feel welcome, safe, accepted and appreciated in learning, teaching, research and work.
-We are privileged to do this work on the unceded traditional territories of the Squamish, Musqueam, Tsleil-Waututh, Katzie and Kwikwetlem peoples.
+SFU is committed to creating a diverse, equitable and inclusive community where all feel welcome, safe, accepted and appreciated in learning, teaching, research and work.
+We are privileged to do this work on the unceded, traditional territories of the Squamish, Musqueam, Tsleil-Waututh, Katzie and Kwikwetlem peoples.

 Chair, EDI Executive Sub-Committee

 SFU has strengths to build on, but we need to do more as we take steps towards creating a more inclusive and equitable community.
 Learn about the university’s priorities, commitments and some of the people behind the work.

 Progress begins with a single step.
 Learn about the collective efforts of the entire community on our journey towards a more inclusive SFU.

 January 06, 2021

 December 18, 2020

 December 16, 2020